Converts a numeric expression to a string, and then formats it according to the format that you specify.

-The following list describes the codes that you can use for formatting a number:
+The following list describes the codes that you can use for formatting a numeric expression:

-0: If Number has a digit at the position of the 0 in the format code, the digit is displayed, otherwise a zero is displayed.
+0: If expression has a digit at the position of the 0 in the format code, the digit is displayed, otherwise a zero is displayed.

-If Number has fewer digits than the number of zeros in the format code, (on either side of the decimal), leading or trailing zeros are displayed.
-If the number has more digits to the left of the decimal separator than the amount of zeros in the format code, the additional digits are displayed without formatting.
+If expression has fewer digits than the number of zeros in the format code, (on either side of the decimal), leading or trailing zeros are displayed.
+If the expression has more digits to the left of the decimal separator than the amount of zeros in the format code, the additional digits are displayed without formatting.

-Decimal places in the number are rounded according to the number of zeros that appear after the decimal separator in the Format code.
+Decimal places in the expression are rounded according to the number of zeros that appear after the decimal separator in the format code.

-#: If Number contains a digit at the position of the # placeholder in the Format code, the digit is displayed, otherwise nothing is displayed at this position.
+#: If expression contains a digit at the position of the # placeholder in the format code, the digit is displayed, otherwise nothing is displayed at this position.

-This symbol works like the 0, except that leading or trailing zeroes are not displayed if there are more # characters in the format code than digits in the number.
-Only the relevant digits of the number are displayed.
+This symbol works like the 0, except that leading or trailing zeroes are not displayed if there are more # characters in the format code than digits in the expression.
+Only the relevant digits of the expression are displayed.

 .: The decimal placeholder determines the number of decimal places to the left and right of the decimal separator.